Zeeshanzt/Intelligent-Systems/README.md

 ## Features
 * Scanning QR and barcodes of inventory items to update the database
 * Dashboard displaying insights and analytics about inventory items
-* MySQL database for storing inventory data
+* SQL database for storing inventory data
 * User authentication and access control

 ## Setup